This page provides information on the lab’s culture, how to join the lab, and the general workflow for starting up and working on project tasks.

 Remote High Performance Computing

 Some tasks based on the size of the data and the memory intensity of the statistical models may require memory space beyond what is offered in your personal computer or the lab computers.
 In this case, you can access UC Davis High Performance Computing (HPC).
 This will allow you to store data and run models through a remote cluster, which is as a group of interconnected computers that work together to perform computationally intensive tasks.
 The cluster you will access depends on which college you are affiliated with.
 Because Professor Brazil is affiliated with the College of Agricultural and Environmental Sciences (CAES), he access the FARM cluster.
+Here is a good tutorial for accessing and using the FARM cluster.

 Presentations